An outstanding illustrator portfolio makes all the difference between you getting hired.

 There are a few ways to improve and refine your illustrations – work hard and you’ll be rewarded!

-Tip 5 – Work daily on improving your illustrative style
+Tip 5 – Work daily on improving your illustrative style and your portfolio will improve

 This gives you an advantage, as you’re not just an amateur anymore, but a fully grown professional.